Samuel-Buteau/universal-battery-database/README.md

 #### 7. Create `config.ini` in the root directory.

-With the following suggested (feel free to modify the values) content:
+With the following example (feel free to modify the values) content:

 ```
 [DEFAULT]